Lucilia cuprina: Habitats and diet

 Although known as the Australian sheep blowfly, L. cuprina can be found in other parts of the world, including Africa and North America.
 These blow flies like warmer weather with soil temperatures above 15 °C, air temperatures above 17 °C and below 40 °C. They like low wind conditions with wind speeds below 30 km/h.
-Adapted perfectly to the Southern United States, this fly is well known because of its importance in forensic entomology.
+It is well known because of its importance in forensic entomology.
 L. cuprina can fly up to 10 miles looking for food, and can be found on foods ranging from carrion to decaying fruit.
 Larvae are often found in shaded regions of carrion, while the adults prefer bright, open areas.

 Lifecycle

 Adults of L. cuprina arrive early on carrion, appearing hours or even minutes after death.
 There, on the fresh body, they lay their eggs.
 The eggs then hatch into larvae that begin to feed and grow.
 After about five days, larvae enter the pupal stage.
 This is said to be an inactive stage, although many changes occur during this part of the flies’ lifecycle.
 The pupa does not feed, but rather uses the time inside the casing to change from a rice-like larva into an adult fly with wings and six legs.
 The whole process can take anywhere 11–21 days depending on environmental conditions, including temperature and food availability.
 In most cases, higher temperatures and a better plane of nutrition lead to a faster lifecycle.
 L. cuprina can have between four and eight generations per year depending mostly on temperature.